Family policy in Hungary

 Family policy in Hungary refers to the government measures that have been passed to increase Hungary's birth rate and to stop the decline of the country's population.
-Hungary has family policy that seeks to subsidize childcare for new parents.
+Hungary has a family policy that seeks to subsidize childcare for new parents.

 History

-Hungary's population has been declining since 1980, when the country's population peaked at 10.7 million, and it is the country in Europe whose population has been shrinking for the longest time.
+Hungary's population has been declining since 1980 when the country's population peaked at 10.7 million.
+It is the country in Europe whose population has been shrinking for the longest time.
 The main cause is that women on average do not have at least 2.1 or more children, which is needed to keep the population stable (see TFR).
-No governments has changes the trend since 1980, but there were several visible alterations during the last decades.
+No government has reversed this trend since 1980, but there were several visible alterations during the last decades.
 It fell from 2.17 in 1977 to 1.23 in 2011.
-The Bokros package, the financial crisis of 2007–2008, and the European debt crisis all accelerated the downward trend.
+The Bokros package, the 2008 financial crisis, and the Euro area crisis all accelerated the downward trend.

+Former Prime Minister Péter Boross gave a controversial interview to the weekly newspaper Heti Válasz in September 2010, when he said the government should inaugurate a so-called childlessness tax because, according to him, procreation is not just a private matter but also a matter of national interest.
+Several feminist groups criticized his statement and protested against Boross' remarks at the Kossuth Square.
+During the 1950s Communist Hungary had a Tax on childlessness.

+As of 2025, The Hungarian government hasn't introduced a tax on childlessness.

 Current situation

-The Second Orbán Government made saving the nation from the demographic abyss a key aspect and therefore has introduced generous breaks for large families and greatly increased social benefits for all families.
+The Second Orbán Government made saving the nation from the demographic abyss a key policy goal.
+Therefore, it has introduced generous breaks for large families and greatly increased social benefits for all families.
 Those with three or more children pay virtually no taxes.
-In just a couple years, Hungary went from being one of the countries spending the least on families in the OECD to being one of those spending the most.
-In 2015, it was almost 4% of GDP.
+In just a couple of years, Hungary went from being one of the countries spending the least on families in the OECD to being one of those spending the most.
+In 2015, it spent almost 4% of its GDP on family-related matters.